pranavnt/notepad--/README.md

 # Notepad--

 The text editor worse than notepad.
+Made with react, electron, and webpack

 ## Features: